Sindhurakolli/DMDD_portfolio/index.md

 **ABSTRACT**

-The aim of this project is to generate images for objects of different categories by rotating them in different angles in all three dimensions using MAYA software.
-After the images are created, they have to stored in a database which is optimised and integrate the same with the website and deploy it in the cloud platform.
+The aim of this project is to generate images for objects of different categories by rotating in different angles in three dimensional space using MAYA software.
+After the images are created, they are stored in a database which is optimised and integrate the same database with the website and deploy it in the cloud platform.
+Using the cloud platform the data can be accessed by data science entusiasts to conduct various classification algorithms.
+This data set is unique as there is no other data similar to this dataset of this extent.

 ## Content